BerndtSam/I-VDT-HMM/README.md

 An example for running this on sample 7 with subsampling frequency 30 is found below: classificator_run1_5('Run_IdealThresholdCalculator', 0, '/Users/SamBerndt/Desktop/Class/Research/I-VDT-HMM/ternary_classifier/classificator_1.5/input/Subsamples/s_007_30.txt', 30,  3, '/Users/SamBerndt/Desktop/Class/Research/I-VDT-HMM/ternary_classifier/Results/FrequencyResults/f30-s_007.mat', true)
 The final parameter uses a weighted calculation to put weight on all but the PQlS_P and PQlS_V.

+To calculate the scores using the optimal thresholds and a set of frequencies, use the function below:
+Run_Classifier_Ideal_Thresholds(hObject, InputFile, classifier_index, sample_rates, thresholds)
+An example is as follows:
+classificator_run1_5('Run_Classifier_Ideal_Thresholds', 0, '/Users/SamBerndt/Desktop/Class/Research/I-VDT-HMM/ternary_classifier/classificator_1.5/input/s_007.txt', 3, [30 100 1000], [70 0.67 150])

+I-BDT:

 To run I-BDT, choose the user defined threshold after opening the classificator_run1_5.fig with the input data source as a string to the correct subsampled data.
 This data is subsampled differently than it is for I-VDT-HMM as it requires specific timestamps.
 The subsampling algorithm is a python script found under classificator_1.5/Results/Input/.
 Ensure that when inputting data subsampled lower than 1000 Hz that you update the Eye Trackers sampling rate in the GUI.